-Jeddah Tower Construction Progress as of May 2018
+Jeddah Tower Construction Update as of 17 October 2018

 A few people I happened to chat with over the weekend gave me further confirmations that the construction of Jeddah tower was indeed halted.
 Someone even informed me that some of the expats working at the construction site already went back to their respective home countries because of this.

 Additionally, if you would look at Chocoblet’s YouTube channel, there is also no further timelapse update and we’re already was past two-thirds of the month.

 Below is a photo of the current state of the Jeddah Tower.
 I took this photo this morning when we were at the Al Sahel Resort near the construction site.

 Progress as of April 2018